-7. Clubs and Balls (Rule 4)
+5. Clubs and Balls (Rule 4)

-- 7.a Any driver the player uses to make a stroke must have a clubhead, identified by model and loft, which is on the current List of Conforming Driver Heads issued by the R&A. This list is regularly updated and is found at RandA.org. - 7.b Any ball used in making a stroke must be on the current List of Conforming Golf Balls issued by the R&A. This list is regularly updated and is found at RandA.org.
+5.a Any driver the player uses to make a stroke must have a clubhead, identified by model and loft, which is on the current List of Conforming Driver Heads issued by the R&A. This list is regularly updated and is found at RandA.org.